hirak99/video-summarizer/src/flow/README.md

 - `process(...) -> Any`: This method defines the computation performed by the node.
 Specify arguments by name, such as `process(self, video_file: str, diarization: dict[str, Any]) -> str`.
 It receives keyword arguments based on the `inputs` specified in `add_node`.
 A runtime check ensures that the `inputs` match keyword and type declared in `process(...)`.

-## Batch Optimizations
+## Batch Processing

-Some optimizations that batch processing handles is given below.

-You can take advantage of these via the `graph.batch_process(...)` method.
+If you need to process a batch of inputs, using the `graph.batch_process(...)` method can efficiently manage resources and offer fault tolerance.

 ```python
 graph = process_graph.ProcessGraph()